emtiajium/vocabulary-flashcard-frontend/README.md

 ## Change Log

+-   `0.1.2`: Authentication using JWT + Functionality to populate a new app user with few vocabularies
 -   `0.1.1`: Cohort + Menubar + Sign out
 -   `0.1.0`: User creation with Google authentication + Basic vocabulary functionalities